AgoraIO/Basic-Video-Broadcasting/OpenLive-Android/README.md

 ## Resources

+- For potential issues, take a look at our [FAQ](https://docs.agora.io/cn/faq) first
+- Dive into [Agora SDK Samples](https://github.com/AgoraIO) to see more tutorials
+- Take a look at [Agora Use Case](https://github.com/AgoraIO-usecase) for more complicated real use case
+- Repositories managed by developer communities can be found at [Agora Community](https://github.com/AgoraIO-Community)
-- You can find full API document at [Document Center](https://docs.agora.io/en/)
+- You can find full API documentation at [Document Center](https://docs.agora.io/en/)
+- If you encounter problems during integration, you may ask in [Developer Forum](https://rtcdeveloper.com/)
-- You can file bugs about this demo at [issue](https://github.com/AgoraIO/Basic-Video-Call/issues)
+- You can file bugs about this sample at [issue](https://github.com/AgoraIO/Basic-Video-Broadcasting/issues)

 ## License